vektorprime/flyff_combat_bot/README.md

 Features:

+* Healer or fighter mode
+* Monitor hp/mp/fp and use potions to restore
+* Tracks all monsters nearby and prioritizes the ones closest to the player
+* Fighter always prioritizes monsters attacking healer, then monsters attacking the fighter, then monsters that are not in combat
 * Doesn't trigger captcha
+* Restores operation if game disconects
 * Giant avoiding
-* Healer or fighter mode
-* Fighter always prioritizes monsters attacking healer
-* Automatically finds monsters regardless of distance

 Restrictions:
 Running the bot takes over some mouse and keyboard actions, so you can't run more than one instance per PC.